-The applicant has cited several court cases to support the change/mistake criteria for the subject rezoning and also cited the findings made in the District Council and Zoning Hearing Examiner's approval of the recent rezoning cases A-9980 and A-9990.
+The applicant has cited several court cases which define the change/mistake criteria for the subject rezoning and also cited the findings made in the District Council and Zoning Hearing Examiner's approval of the recent rezoning cases A-9980 and A-9990.
 These two applications rezoned properties in the I-1 and I-3 Zones along the US 301 corridor in Brandywine to the C-S-C Zone.

-The applicant references a market study prepared for the zoning map amendment application A-9980 by Dr. Stephen S. Fuller entitled "Economic Trends and Market Opportunities in Prince George's County and their relationship to the Zoning of Subject Properties" dated June 13, 2006 and February 25, 2007, in support of the subject rezoning application.
+The applicant references a market study prepared for the application by Dr. Stephen S. Fuller entitled "Economic Trends and Market Opportunities in Prince George's County and their relationship to the Zoning of Subject Property" dated November 2007 in support of the subject rezoning application.